robertwenner/comics/doc/social.md

 ```

 If `mode` is png, the tooted message is the comic's title, its description,
-and the given twitter hashtags, plus the actual comic `png` file; separated by
+and the hashtags from the comic (separated by newlines); plus the actual
-newlines.
-If the mode is `html`, the comic's page URL is added to the
+comic `png` file.
+If the mode is `html`, the comic's page URL is added to
-message as well.
+the message as well, but the image is not included.

+All posts will use your account's default visibility, e.g., "public".

+You can enable two-factor authentication in Mastodon and this code can still
+toot for you.

 ## `Comic::Social::Reddit`